A short film about my work by Gavin Kingcome

 As I sit and paint here, I am always struck by how few people inhabit this place.
 I am nearly always alone.
 The only sounds are distant tractors, the calls of lapwings, warblers and the cry of Marsh Harriers.
 It seems that peoples fear of flatness keeps the Fens empty.
 Flatness also changes everything when you look into the distance.
 Distances becomes hard to judge and perspective seems altered from the normal, making it like no other place in Britain.
 It is this flatness that protects the Fens and makes it one of the best kept secrets of our landscape.
 It is place full of strange stories, myths, strange place names and strange people.
 It is a landscape that is on the outside of a world that exists beyond the horizon.

 Fred Ingrams was born in 1964.
 He studied at Camberwell and later expelled from St. Martins Schools of Art.

 For ten years he painted above the Coach & Horses pub in Soho, whilst exhibiting in various central London galleries.

 He has worked as a graphic designer and art director on many magazines including: Sunday Times, The Field, Tatler,

 Vogue and House & Garden.
 In 1998 he moved to Norfolk where he lives with his wife and too many children.
-Since 2008 he has spent most of his time painting in The Fens.
+He now devides his time painting in the Fens and The Flow Country.

 July 1987 Group show – Christopher Hull Gallery, Motcomb St. London